 What is a cheap 3d Resin Printer?

-I would recommend an AnyCubic Photon or an Elegoo Mars resin 3d printer.
+I would recommend an AnyCubic Photon resin 3d printer https://amzn.to/3flbaf6 or an Elegoo Mars resin 3d printer https://amzn.to/35W4cda.
 These printers work well with the resins listed above and yield excellent results.
-They’re under $300 on Amazon.Com and qualify for free shipping!
+They’re under $200 on Amazon.Com and qualify for free shipping!

 What is the Fastest 3d Resin Printer?

 Resin DLP printer speeds are determined by the wattage of the LCD screen that shines the UV light on the resin, and the height of the layer being printed.
 The higher the wattage, the faster the curing, and thus the faster the printer.
-If you print at 50 micron layer height, you’ll be roughly twice as fast as the same model sliced at 25 micron layer height.
-In the home category, the AnyCubic Photon S printer is the highest rated at 50W, but it is more expensive than its competitors.
+Monochromatic LCD screens are proving to be much faster than regular LCD screens for print time too.
+The Elegoo Mars 2 Mono is a good example of such a printer https://amzn.to/2HoU8Qz.

 3d printers are machines, and as such, work best if properly maintained once in a while.
 So what do you need to check, and how do you identify problems and fix them?
 We’ll look at several basic...